 The State of California makes contributions to CalSTRS and CalPERS on behalf of the District.
-These payments consist of State General Fund contributions to CalSTRS for the fiscal years ended June 30, 2018, 2017, and 2016, which amounted to \$342,357, \$374,982, and \$299,281, respectively, (9.328 percent of annual payroll).
-Contributions are no longer appropriated in the annual Budget Act CalPERS.
-No contributions were made for CalPERS for the years ended June 30, 2018, 2017, and 2016.
+These payments consist of State General Fund contributions, in addition to contributions from Senate Bill 90, to CalSTRS for the fiscal years ended June 30, 2019, 2018, and 2017, which amounted to \$616,479, \$342,357, and \$374,982, respectively, (9.328 percent of annual payroll).
+Contributions for CalPERS related to Senate Bill 90 and totaled \$302,026 for the year ended June 30, 2019.
+No contributions were made for CalPERS for the years ended June 30, 2018 and 2017.
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 These amounts have been reflected in the basic financial statements as a component of operating revenue and employee benefit expense.

-NOTE 14 - PARTICIPATION IN PUBLIC ENTITY RISK POOLS AND JOINT POWERS AUTHORITIES
+NOTE 15 - PARTICIPATION IN PUBLIC ENTITY RISK POOLS AND JOINT POWERS AUTHORITIES